Skip to main content

 • “This is one of those games you can easily sink hundreds to thousands of hours with in replay value, challenge options, build variety, and the ridiculous amount of moves and abilities you can stack together.”

-• “At the end of the day the player has a lot of agency while playing the game and the replayability seems endless due to the build mechanics and the many many options to 'main' your way of fighting through the story.”
+• “At the end of the day the player has a lot of agency while playing the game and the replayability seems endless due to the build mechanics and the many options to "main" your way of fighting through the story.”

 • “The open world kills almost all replayability compared to the mission-based system before, the story is predictable with no memorable moments, and magic doesn't even get its own skill tree anymore.”

-• “Update: I finished NG+ and although it is too early to conclude since more content may come, the open world design harms replayability greatly as more than half the main game is just checklist collectibles that we're not doing again, the main replayable missions are fewer than in previous games, and being the easiest Nioh makes it less satisfying to explore gear builds.”
+• “Update: I finished NG+ and even though I understand it is too early to come up with conclusions since they'll likely add more NG+ content in future updates and DLC, I must say that, as expected, open world woes hit the replayability factor very hard since more than half of the main game is just doing checklist collectibles that we're not doing again, and the main replayable missions quantity is significantly lower than previous games and also being the easiest Nioh means that it is not as satisfying to explore gear builds.”

 • atmosphere